How to Make Healing Potions in Minecraft

 You can improve a potion’s effect by adding an enhancer ingredient to the equation.

 For example, adding glowstone dust unit will intensify the potion, whereas adding Redstone dust makes the potion’s effects last longer.

 Brewing Health Potions

 With all the information above, you’re now aware that you’ll need to combine a few water bottles with specific ingredients inside a brewing stand to craft a health potion.

 - Ghast Tear – Regeneration.

-By brewing an awkward water bottle with any of the ingredients above, you’ll get either an instant health potion or a regeneration potion.
+By brewing an awkward potion with any of the ingredients above you’ll get either an instant health potion or a regeneration potion.

-You can get a glistering melon slice in Minecraft by finding it inside chests on ruined portals in the Overworld and Nether or by crafting it on a crafting table.
-You’ll need a melon slice and eight gold nuggets to create a glistering melon slice.
-Then, in the crafting panel, recreate this setting:
+You can get a glistering melon slice in Minecraft by finding it inside chests in ruined portals in the Overworld and Nether or by crafting it on a crafting table.
+You’ll need a melon slice and 8 gold nuggets to create a glistering melon slice.

-As aforementioned, brewing a water bottle with a base ingredient grants the player an “awkward water bottle,” which the player will then brew again with any of the ingredients above to create a health-related potion.
+As mentioned, brewing a water bottle with a base ingredient grants the player an “awkward potion”, which the player will then brew again with any of the ingredients above to create a health-related potion.